 RTD

-- The instrument that used to find the variation in temperature is called RTD or also called resistance temperature detector.
+- The instrument used to find the temperature variation is called RTD or also called the resistance temperature detector.

 - It is constructed with metallic substances such as platinum, nickel, copper, etc.